-Myriad studies on screencasts show students having favorable perceptions of the videos as a learning support tool.
-O'Malley (2010) encourages adoption of screencasts as a pedagogical tool, seeing its immense benefits to both students and lecturers.
-He maintains that the biggest advantage of screencasts lies in the flexibility of learning afforded by the technology, where students can sit in the comfort of their own home, replay difficult segments of a lesson, listen to any lecture time and again, and catch up with missed classes.
+O'Malley (2010) encourages a widespread adoption of screencasting as a pedagogical tool, seeing its immense benefits to both students and lecturers.
+He demonstrates that what benefits students the most about screencast use is the flexibility of learning afforded by the technology, where students can infinitely pause and replay at difficult segments of a lesson, decide to listen to the lecture again anytime they want, and catch up with missed lectures.
 For most students, the luxury of being able to view lecture material at their convenience and in their own time is a welcoming change.
-The same benefits were reiterated in Comiskey and McCartan (2011), where students regarded the videos as an ideal learning medium that allowed them to review at their own pace what had been covered in previous classes, and do some catching up before the next class meeting.
-Boffey, Gerrans, and Kennedy (2006) note that students particularly liked having access to lecture content outside of the classroom and the flexibility in watching lectures at their own pace.
-According to Gibbs (1992), this trend of independent, self-paced learning represents an important shift toward student-centered pedagogy as the instructional medium "gives students greater autonomy and control over choice of subject matter, learning methods and pace of study" (as cited in Comiskey & McCartan, 2011, p.
-30).
+The same benefits were recorded inother studies.
+For example in Comiskey and McCartan (2011), students used screencasts "in their own time to reinforce what had been covered in class" (p.
+33), while those that had missed a particular lecture said the videos were "an excellent resource as they could catch up at home before the next week's session" (p.
+33).
+They felt the video resources were an ideal learning medium, and used them mostly for revision purposesto supplement text-based notes.
+This pattern of learning is seen as an important shift towards student-centered pedagogy, where the instructional medium "gives students greater autonomy and control over choice of subject matter, learning methods and pace of study" (Gibbs, 1992, as cited in Comiskey&McCartan, 2011).
+Similarly, Boffey, Gerrans, and Kennedy (2006) note that students particularly liked having access to lecture content outside of the classroom andflexibility in watching lectures at their own pace.

-Pinder-Grover, Millunchick, and Bierwert (2008) used screencasts to re-explain ideas students had difficulty with and discovered that the videos were instrumental in improving students' overall learning outcomes and final exam performance.
-Their students reported using the videos to clarify misunderstandings, supplement the lecture material, and review for exams, which collectively helped them to perform better in the course.
-Similarly in Green, Pinder-Grover, and Millunchick (2012), screencasts were used as a study resource, particularly for exams, and had helped raise students' competency with particular topics.
+Pinder-Grover, Millunchick, and Bierwert (2008) experimented with "muddiest point" screencasts - where they asked students to identify the muddiest points in every topic taught in an engineering courseand later created screencasts to explain the points - and found that students did well in the exam on the topics associated with the screencasts.
+Students felt the "muddiest point" screencasts were helpful in influencing their learning outcomes in the course, and reported using the videos to clarify misunderstandings, supplement the lecture material, and review for exams.
+Similarlyin Green, Pinder-Grover, and Millunchick (2012), students perceived screencasts as a valuable learning tool that was instrumental in raising their competency with particular topics, and most often used them as a study resource, particularly for exams.
 The authors also discovered that students tend to watch a screencast in its entirety from start to finish if it was a short presentation, and that those who watched the screencasts completely tend to report gaining a significantly deeper understanding of the material.
-The same positive perception was reported in Wilkes (2012), where students found Maths easier to comprehend through screencasts which they thought were easy to use and follow, and especially useful for revision.
+The finding was corroborated by Wilkes (2012) where students reported being able to grasp mathematical concepts more clearly with the help of screencasts, finding them easy to use and follow, and especially useful for revision.